tylertraviss/TalentAgencySystem/docs/Design Patterns.md

 ```

 ### Prototype
 Although not implemented into UI version of software, one may build an employee and copy and paste it using the prototype pattern.
+This allows the users to create create new employee instances with ease.
 ```java
     public Employee clone(){
         return new Employee(this.name, this.age, this.gender, this.nationality, this.jobTitle, this.wage, this.contractStartDate, this.contractEndDate, this.superior);
     }
 ```
 ### Template
 This was used for auditing functionality.
 It was done in both a console and a text document.
+With this pattern the users can easily print their company stats of employees and clients and will automatically be updated with any new changes to the company.
 ```java
 public interface AuditStrategy {